zachkuzma/Kuzma_CSCI2270_FinalProject/README.md

 ## Open Issues/Bugs:
-- Needs ideas for a couple more functions.
-- The deleteContact function cannot delete any of the newly added contacts and/or chained contacts.
+- Everything is working perfectly.
+Thank you for the contributions!